 For example, without a confidentiality disclaimer, someone who receives an email not intended for them may not know what to do and could make the problem worse.

-The name of the game when writing an email disclaimer is clarity.
+When writing an email disclaimer, clarity is the name of the game.
 You want to convey the message without unnecessary jargon, or wordiness.

 Use enough words to accurately get your point across, but not so many that the meaning of the disclaimer is lost in a block of tiny words that no one is going to read.